sillygoose/sbhistory/README.md

 - fine_history

-    Fine history is the inverter(s) Wh meter recorded at 5 minute periods throughout the day:
+    Fine history is the inverter(s) total Wh meter recorded at 5 minute periods throughout the day:

         _measurement    `production`
         _inverter       `inverter name(s)`, `site`
-        _field          `daily`
+        _field          `total_wh`

     Like the daily_history, production for a period is just a subtraction.
 But if you want to see the power in watts for a period you have to do some math.
 See the Flux `irradiance` script for how this is accomplished.